 Bike Chain Range – People Behind the Products

 Kamrul proudly stands in front of the latrine that the fair payment he receives from selling upcycled Bike Chain products has enabled him to have built.
 Having access to safe sanitation is a basic human right.
 1 in 5 people do not have access to safe sanitation.
-That's why fair2all is giving 10% of its takings to WATSAN (a water and sanitation charity) from 14th - 30th November.
+That's why fair2all gives 10% of its takings to WATSAN (a water and sanitation charity) for 2 weeks in November.

 How many people can be transported on a bicycle at once?
 Answer; as many as need to – husband, wife and kids!
 In India the bicycle is still a primary mode of transport, so I’m sure it won’t surprise you when I say the quirky fair trade products made of upcycled bicycle chain, that fair2all sells come from India.